-The new OPEC+ deal to cut production should help stabilize the oil market, but it's far from clear when the slump in global demand may reverse.
+The new OPEC+ deal to cut production should help stabilise the oil market, but it's far from clear when the slump in global demand may reverse.

 Over the weekend, OPEC+ finally reached a production cut agreement after Mexico initially held out and caused some nervous moments.
 Specifically, the agreement runs through 2022 and defines staggered production cuts, as follows: